Garland Hawkins

-Garland Anthony Hawkins (born February 19, 1970) is an American former professional football defensive end who played one season with the Chicago Bears of the National Football League (NFL).
-He played college football at Syracuse.
+Garland Anthony Hawkins (born February 19, 1970) is an American former professional football player who was a defensive end for one season with the Chicago Bears of the National Football League (NFL).
+He played college football for the Syracuse Orange.

 Early life

 Garland Anthony Hawkins was born on February 19, 1970, in Washington, D.C.
 He attended DeMatha Catholic High School in Hyattsville, Maryland, where he was a Parade All-American and a Blue Chip Magazine Top 100 selection.

 College career

 Hawkins was a four-year letterman for the Syracuse Orange from 1989 to 1992 as a linebacker.
 He redshirted in 1988.
 He played in all 12 games in 1989 and was a significant contributor on special teams, recording 14 solo tackles, seven assisted tackles, and three sacks.
 He started all 13 games at linebacker in 1990, totaling 24 solo tackles, 19 assisted tackles, and 4.5 sacks.
 Hawkins started all 12 games in 1991, accumulating 17 solo tackles, 12 assisted tackles, 4.5 sacks, and one interception.
 He started all 12 games again his senior year in 1992, recording 13 solo tackles, 16 assisted tackles, 4.5 sacks, and one interception.
 He majored in sociology at Syracuse.